 Put Things in Perspective

 Disappointment sucks, but use it as an opportunity to gain some perspective on the situation.
 It’s so easy to feel sorry for ourselves when we deal with disappointment!
 But in the grand scheme of things, be realistic about what it means for your life as a whole.
 Maybe you didn’t get a promotion you really wanted.
 Do you still have a job?
-Do you still have a roof over your head and food in your refrigerator?
-Literally every person deals with disappointment.
+Literally every person deals with disappointment at some point.
 You are not unique in that.
 Instead of focusing on one solitary event, focus on your situation as a whole.

 Reevaluate Your Expectations